-FOCU JS AREA (\$ Sport & Recreation, Parl NITY FACI aries, Cemet s and other a menities) OBLEM FEMENT accommodate event Vandalism of sports deterioration of thes The Caravan Parks It was highlighted in Currently most plays The Municipality is During the Public Consultations, it became apparent that the communities were in need of better sport and recreational facilities, as well as centres that can accommodate events and activities for Special Programmes (Disabled, Youth, Gender, Aged, HIV/AIDS) and events in general, such as festivals and functions.
-Vandalism of sportsfields and inadequate facilities are problematic in most Wards.
-Some cannot be properly maintained due to water shortages.
-The deterioration of these facilities causes them to be underutilized.
-The Caravan Parks under the management of the Municipality are not in a good state.
-All need to be upgraded and equipped.
-It was highlighted in all Ward meetings that recreational facilities are not available for children and that it leads to wandering in the streets and substance abuse.
-Currently most playparks are not adequately equipped or secured.
-The Municipality is running out of suitable burial space and the cost involved in constructing a new cemetery has become very expensive.
-There isn't proper recordkeeping of gravesites and it is difficult to comply due to shortage of funds and personnel.
-Gravesites are being vandalised. ОВЈ ECTIVE Stadiums and s Upgraded Cara surroundings.
-Playparks in all To provide facilities and services that will address the recreational and other social needs of the community.
-Stadiums and sportsfields that have been upgraded and properly equipped to function properly and be fully utilized.
-Upgraded Caravan Parks that will attract visitors and generate income, as well as the provision of a healthy environment where visitors can enjoy their surroundings.
+FOCU JS AREA (; Sport & Recreation, Par NITY FACI aries, Cemet s and other a menities) OBLEM FEMENT accommodate event Vandalism of sports deterioration of thes The Caravan Parks It was highlighted in Currently most plays The Municipality is r ts and activitients and activitients and interest in the facilities caused and all Ward meets arks are not action out of t became apparent that the second for Special Programmes adequate facilities are prosess them to be underutilized agement of the Municipal tings that recreational facilities adequately equipped or second facilities burial space and the second facilities and the second facilities and the second facilities and the second facilities are second facilities.
+(Disabled, You oblematic in med. ity are not in a ities are not avoured. the cost involves uth, Gender, Anost Wards.
+Signod state.
+Al ailable for childed in construction ged, HIV/AIDS Some cannot Il need to be up dren and that it ing a new cem S) and events in be properly managed and educate the leads to wand the leads to wand the leads to be seen as become the leads to be seen as th n general, such naintained due quipped. dering in the str ome very exper n as festivals a to water show reets and subst nd functions. rtages.
+The OBJ ECTIVE To provide facili Stadiums and s Upgraded Cara surroundings.
+Playparks in all Upgraded Caravan Parks that will attract visitors and generate income, as well as the provision of a healthy environment where visitors can enjoy their surroundings.
 Playparks in all Wards that are safe, secure and healthy recreational areas for children in our Communities.
-STR ATEGY Identify existing Make adequate Upgrade and m Upgrade and m Construct or up All burial sites n facilities that a provision in the aintain sportsfaintain Carava grade Playpar nust be secure Audit of Community Facil can be converted or better the annual Budget for the neighbor and ensure that person Parks and ensure that the with the necessary equed and proper recordkeepile projects and programme r utilized by the naintenance an sonnel are on sihere are dedication and see ng must be imp Communities. d upkeep of the ite. ated personne curity measure nese facilities. el on site. es. y.
-PRO DJECTS The following projects are proposed for implementation during the term of this IDP and beyond : IDP Ref.
-Number NAME / DESCRIPTION Ward or anslate into KPIs) Proposed Ward or Manager or Agent NAME / DESCRIPTION (Actual OR PROJECTED COSTINGS : CAPEX (Actual Adilloci , , Locality Roll-over Ouroc 2021 / 22 2022 / 23 2023 / 24 2024 / 25 2025 / 26 IDP-200 SPORTS FAC Construction of codes ILITIES of new: all sporting TIES Director : Community External /
+STR ATEGY Identify existing Make adequate Upgrade and m Upgrade and m Construct or up All burial sites n facilities that of provision in the aintain sports faintain Carava grade Playpar nust be secure Audit of Community Facilican be converted or better ne annual Budget for the mields and ensure that pers an Parks and ensure that the with the necessary equed and proper recordkeepile projects and programme utilized by the naintenance an onnel are on si here are dedication in must be impossible.
+Communities. d upkeep of the te. ated personnel curity measures I on site. s. i .
+PRC)JECTS The following projec ollowing projects are proposed for implementation during the term of this IDP and beyond : IDP Ref.
+PROJECT N AME / DESCRIPTION AME / DESCRIPTION Proposed Responsible Dept, Ongoing Funding ACTUAL OR PROJECTED COSTINGS : CAPEX Number (to tran slate into KPIs) Ward or Locality Manager or Agent Periodic Roll-over Source NEW FY 2022 / 23 OUTER YR 2023 / 24 OUTER YR 2024 / 25 OUTER YR 2025/ 26 OUTER YR 2026 / 27 IDP-200 SPORTS FAC Construction of facilities CILITIES of new: all sporting IES Director : Community Futored